Kidney Health Australia

 Kidney disease can affect anyone at any time and is still a life-long incurable disease.
 With most of the signs of kidney disease going unnoticed until the kidneys are close to failure, finding out you have kidney disease can often be too late.

-By joining us this October, you can help bring awareness to kidney disease.
+By joining us this October, you can help bring awareness to kidney disease and raise much needed funds.

 So, get on your feet, pull up your socks, and Red Socks Run 60km for kidney health.